KoBaChain/KoBaChain/docs/index.md

 # KoBa Chain Documentation Hub

-Welcome to the official documentation and manifesto archive of **KoBaChain** — a quantum-resistant, AI-native, hypermodular Web3 infrastructure.
+Welcome to the official documentation and manifesto archive of **KoBa Chain** — a quantum-resistant, AI-native, hypermodular Web3 infrastructure.

 ---